blaeser/parallelchecker/doc/Installation.md

 7. Get started by trying the samples.

+**Hint: To trigger the analysis, it may help to build the solution or edit and save the source code.**

 ## Instructions for VS Code

 To use the Parallel Checker in VS Code, you need to integrate the Parallel Checker as a NuGet analyzer package to your C# projects.
 Once the package is added to the projects, concurrency analysis is triggered and reported within VS Code.